karakun/karakun.github.io/_posts/2018-07-18-integration-docker.md

 At the moment the tests will fail since we do not have any applications that are deployed or maybe not even an application running.

 To automatically bootstrap an application server with our test application we will use Docker.
-I will not describe the functionality of Docker since this will XXXXX the scope of this article.
+I will not describe the functionality of Docker since this would be beyond the scope of this article.

 Adam Bean provides some good Docker containers for JavaEE application servers that can be used as a base for our containers.
 You can find all needed Docker files [at Github](https://github.com/AdamBien/docklands).